One Key To Motivating & Inspiring Your Team: Appreciation

 Contrary to what you might think, appreciation isn’t all about the good.
 It can also be applied as a generative act when things are difficult or when the person makes no sense to you.

 Entering another’s world to seek understanding is an act of appreciation.
-Can you appreciate their political views, what they eat or don't, their bad habits, their strong opinions, their cultural background and values that are nothing like yours?
-Can you stand up close and love what is right in front of you and find something to say that communicates: You belong here
+Can you appreciate their political views, what they eat or don't, bad habits, strong opinions, cultural background, and values that are nothing like yours?
+Can you stand up close, love what is right before you, and find something to say that communicates: You belong here.

 Here’s what that might sound like: “I appreciate that you have a different world experience than me.
 It makes me uncomfortable, and I can see there is a lot more for me to learn about this.”